COMMONLY ASKED QUESTIONS ABOUT THE DESERT TORTOISE AND ANSWERS

 4. When can one see tortoises in the California deserts?
 When are they active?

-In general, tortoises hibernate from October through February and are underground in burrows during that time.
+In general, tortoises hibernate from October through early March and are underground in burrows during that time.
 On a warm sunny day, an occasional animal may be found near the mouth of a burrow in late fall or winter.

 The prime activity period in the western Mojave Desert is the late winter and spring, from March through May.
 After this time, when daytime air and soil temperatures are elevated and over 90° F and the food supplies of annual plants have dried, a large percentage of tortoises become inactive and remain underground in burrows.
 Some will emerge a few times a week or once every two or three weeks, especially in early morning or late afternoon.
 Others will not come out of burrows until August or September, or when summer thundershowers trigger a brief flurry of above-ground activity.
 With summer rains, the tortoises will emerge from burrows to drink and travel.